Take part in the Economics Challenge!

 With Swee-Hoon Chuah

 Professor Swee-Hoon Chuah shows you some of the tools that governments, marketers, politicians and even teachers use to influence the decisions you make.
 She explains what Economics is (in a nutshell), and why Behavioural Economics is a useful lens for understanding how people make decisions.
-Using interactive polls, you will be asked to contribute to in-class decision tasks to bring theory to life.
+This activity includes a fun and interactive Kahoot! quiz – Get ready to challenge each other for some exciting prizes!

 Federal government policy shapes our country.
 Policy makers must make choices about where resources are best allocated.
 Should they favour the environment, job security, education, or health?
 What do you think governments should spend money on?